XELZSSS/FlashChatX/README.md

 ### Feature Overview

-- Multi-provider models with unified settings (API key/model/streaming/base URL/temperature)
+- Multi-provider models with unified settings
-- Streaming replies and thinking display (summary, token usage)
+- Streaming replies and thinking display
-- Attachments and tool calling (file reading, configurable permissions)
+- Attachments and tool calling
-- Chat management (multi-session, search, import/export)
+- Chat management
 - Search augmentation and MemU memory
-- Desktop UX and personalization (tray/window controls/theme/language/calculator)
+- Desktop UX and personalization
 - Clear error messaging

 ### How to Run